RainaBatwing/streamobject/stream object format (draft).md

     "b58string of blake2s index hash (4 byte digest length)": [
       # usually one CipherPermit would exist in this array
       "b58string of CipherPermit"
-      # but sometimes more may exist, if there is a hash collision during write
+      # but sometimes more may exist, if there is a hashIndex collision
       "b58string of another CipherPermit"
     ]
     # CipherPermit is a 24 byte nonce concatenated with the output of